Ford Starliner

-The Ford Starliner was the fastback version of the flagship Galaxie line of full-size Fords in 1960 and 1961.
+The Ford Starliner was a full-size, two-door, fastback variant of the flagship Galaxie, manufactured and marketed by Ford Motor Company for model years 1960 and 1961.

-In 1960, the Starliner hardtop, along with the Sunliner convertible, made up the Galaxie Special Series.
-It utilized the high-level Galaxie trim, however the Galaxie name on the trunklid was replaced by Starliner script.
-In 1961 the Starliner hardtop and Sunliner convertible were part of the Galaxie Series.
+In 1960, the Starliner hardtop, along with the Sunliner convertible, comprised the Galaxie Special Series, using the high-level Galaxie trim and Starliner script replacing the trunklid's Galaxie emblem.
+For model year 1961, the Starliner hardtop and Sunliner convertible were part of the Galaxie Series.

 The Ford Starliner shares its name with the 1952–1954 Studebaker Starliner and the Lockheed L-1649A airplane.

-Characterized by their thin roof pillars, fastback styling and slippery aerodynamics, they symbolized 1960s Jet Age design.
-While the '60 and '61 body styles share only their roof lines and chassis, they did share the same overall styling concept.
+Characterized by thin roof pillars, fastback styling and implied aerodynamics, the Starliner symbolized 1960s Jet Age design.
+The '60 and '61 Starliners shared their roof lines and chassis, with the 1961 Starliner featuring substantially revised front and rear styling.

-The base engine in the 1960 and 1961 models was the aging 292 CID Y-block V-8, with the optional 352 motor that was originally introduced in 1958.
-In 1961 Ford offered the new Thunderbird 390 cubic-inch motor in three versions with the top line offering in 375 horsepower.
-There was also a dealer option for a 6V-401 HP that came with a three-2 barrel manifold and carb setup in the trunk to be installed by the dealer or the buyer.
+Ford offered its 292 CID Y-block V-8 as the base engine for model years 1960 and 1961, with the 352 motor (originally introduced in 1958) as an option for both years, and its 352 high-performance engine optional for 1961 (available only with a manual transmission).
+The latter optional engine offered 360 HP; Ford's first engine to have a more than 1HP rating per cubic inch.
+In 1961, Ford offered the new Thunderbird 390 cubic-inch motor in three versions with the top line offering in 375 horsepower.
+Ford also offered a 6V-401 HP dealership option, whereby a three-2 barrel manifold and carb setup were shipped in the trunk, to be installed by the dealer or the buyer.

 In 1962 the Galaxie 500 (and 500 XL) replaced the Starliner as the top offering.
 Ford built 68,641 Starliners in 1960 and 29,669 in 1961.